turbot/steampipe-plugin-circleci/docs/tables/circleci_project.md

   feature_flags ->> 'forks-receive-secret-env-vars' = 'true'
 ```

-## Projects with builds running on main branch
+### Projects with builds running on the main branch

 ```sql
 select